spatialnetworkslab/vue-gg/docs/guides/legends.md

 # Legends

-Legends are used to show mappings for aesthetics like color, shape, size, opacity to a given domain.Each legend is mapped to a single dimension or variable.
+Legends are used to show mappings for aesthetics like color, shape, size, opacity to a given domain.
+Each legend is mapped to a single dimension or variable.
 Vue Graphics Grammar supports three (3) types of legends – gradient, discrete, and symbol legends.